Western Kentucky vs. Rice NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have gone over the current 63-point total in six of eight games (75%) this season.
+- Western Kentucky and its opponents have gone over the current 62.5-point total in six of eight games (75%) this season.

-- Saturday's over/under is 2.4 points higher than the combined 60.6 PPG average of the two teams.
+- Saturday's total is 1.9 points higher than the combined 60.6 PPG average of the two teams.

-- The 65.3 points per game these two squads have surrendered to opponents this season are 2.3 more than the 63 total in this contest.
+- This contest's over/under is 2.8 points lower than the 65.3 these two squads combine to give up per game in 2021.

-- The average total in Hilltoppers games this season is 66.9, 3.9 points above Saturday's over/under of 63.
+- The Hilltoppers and their opponents have scored an average of 66.9 points per game in 2021, 4.4 more than Saturday's total.

 Western Kentucky Stats and Trends

-- Western Kentucky has five wins against the spread in nine games this year.
+- Western Kentucky has five wins against the spread in nine games this season.

-- Western Kentucky is 3-1 against the spread and 4-1 overall in games when it scores more than 35.9 points.
+- Western Kentucky is 3-1 against the spread and 4-1 overall in games when it records more than 35.9 points.

 - The Hilltoppers average 98.3 more yards per game (513.4) than the Owls allow per contest (415.1).

-- When Western Kentucky picks up over 415.1 yards, the team is 4-3 against the spread and 4-4 overall.
+- Western Kentucky is 4-3 against the spread and 4-4 overall when the team amasses more than 415.1 yards.

-- The Hilltoppers have nine giveaways this season, while the Owls have 11 takeaways .
+- The Hilltoppers have turned the ball over nine times this season, two fewer than the Owls have forced (11).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.